 - Stella Cone, Director of Georgia Library for Accessible Services, Georgia Public Library Service

 Wonderful.
 Just a wonderful introduction to Books as iPads in terms of what is currently available and examples of the ideas that are moving this format along as we span the paper/electronic options.
 Nicole is very knowledgeable and her style of instruction is approachable and fun.

 - Lydia Patrick, Technology Division Manager for Loudoun County Public Library, Reston, Virginia

 Nicole Hennig is an independent user experience professional, teaching & inspiring educators and librarians about apps, ebooks, ereading, and mobile technologies.
-She was Head of User Experience for MIT Libraries from 2010-2012, and Web Manager for MIT Libraries from 1999-2010.
+She was head of user experience for the MIT Libraries from 2010-2012, and web manager and usability specialist for the MIT Libraries from 1999-2010.

 Follow Nicole on Twitter (@nic221) for updates about mobile apps, iPhones, iPads, e-reading, libraries, and more.

 Be the first to hear about Nicole's future courses and ebooks.